FAQs

 Who can delete a Shared Draft?

 Only the initiator of a Shared Draft can delete it.
-Otherwise, the only other way is to wait for that draft to expire.

 Start New Inspection: